Skip to main content

 Scoring

-Each sub-criterion receives a score using one of three methods:
+Each sub-criterion receives a score using one of these methods:

-• Event Analysis: Automated analysis of behavioral patterns (e.g., did they connect data sources?)
+• Event Analysis: Automated analysis of behavioral patterns (for example, did they verify a figure before using it?)

 4